stared/jekyll-blog-pre-2022/_posts/2016-08-15-quantum-mechanics-for-high-school-students.markdown

 ![No-cloning theorem with Júlia Amorós Binefa in 2012](/imgs/2016-08-15-quantum-whiteboard-julia.jpg)

-*Beta version.
-I may do some changes this week.
-Also: comments and grammar/link/typo fixes are appreciated.*
+*Julia Amorós Binefa and the no-cloning theorem - ICFO, 2012.*

 A few times I gave introductions to quantum mechanics for talented high-school students, in Poland (2011, 2016) and in Spain[^catalonia] (2011, 2012).
-I have already shared it a few times over the course of years.
-Now I have found some time[^finding_time] to clean it a bit, hoping that you may find it useful or inspiring.
+I have been sharing the materials over the course of years.
+Now I have found some time[^finding_time] to clean it up a bit, hoping that you may find it useful or inspiring.

 It certainly keeps inspiring me!
-First two workshops convinced me that quantum mechanic isn't that hard or bizarre and can be thought to motivated high-school students[^who_can].
-Moreover, one of its consequences is the [Quantum Game with Photons](http://quantumgame.io) I am developing (but is playable at this stage, and certainly sufficient as a sandbox for interferometers - use `∞` mode).
+First two workshops convinced me that quantum mechanics isn't that hard or bizarre and can be explained to motivated high-school students[^who_can].
+Moreover, it resulted in the [Quantum Game with Photons](http://quantumgame.io).
+It's still in development, but already playable at this stage (and certainly sufficient as a sandbox for interferometers - use `∞` mode).

 ## My approach

-Before jumping into actual content, let me explain my approach.
+Before jumping into the actual content, let me explain my approach.
 Some is my teaching credo (I don't want to argue with others, as it is a matter of taste, not - fact), some are lessons learnt (often the hard way).

 ### What